ArborealAudio/arbor/README.md

 ### 100 LOC Or Less

-This is what starting up a project with Arbor should look like:
+This is what starting up a project with Arbor *should* look like:
+(NOTE: This is a WIP and won't always reflect how the API actually works.
+I will try to update to be in sync with changes.)

 In top-level build.zig: